Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [CVPR 2020] ([code](https://github.com/megvii-research/DPGN) DPGN: Distribution Propagation Graph Network for Few-shot Learning
     * 67% for 1-shot 84% for 5-shot (ResNet18), however Conv can achieve 66.01%
     * Construct two graph, one for sample-wise one for distribution
-- [ICLR 2020] ([code](https://github.com/amzn/xfer)) Empirical Bayes Transductive Meta-Learning with Synthetic Gradients
-    * semi-supervised learning, using model to synthetic fake gradients to simulate the true gradients on query set
-    * WRN-28-10(pre-trained) 70% for 1-shot and 79 for 5-shot
 - [CVPR 2020 oral] ([code](https://github.com/icoz69/DeepEMD)) DeepEMD: Few-Shot Image Classification with Differentiable Earth Mover's Distance and Structured Classifiers
     * 65.91 1-shot， 82.41 5-shot
     * new metric functions